johnstarr-ling/music-league-statistics/README.md

 Sample data files can be found in the `data` directory.

 ## REQUIREMENTS
-Requirements are minimal and can be installed using your preferred package manager.
+Requirements are minimal and can be installed using your preferred package manager:
 - `numpy`
 - `pandas`
 - `matplotlib`